 6 Benefits of Epsom Salt Baths

 There’s plenty of reasons why Epsom salt baths have been used for so long to treat a variety of health issues.
 Even if you don’t suffer from SIBO or other intestinal conditions, you can benefit greatly from Epsom salt baths in many ways.
-Below are 6 amazing Epsom Salt Bath benefits:
+Below are 6 amazing Epsom Salt Bath Benefits:

 1. Stress Reduction

 Everyone has heard of the recommendation to have a good soak in a warm bath after a rough day, but take it to the next level with a cup or two of Epsom salts to really bust the stress.
-Not only will the magnesium in the Epsom salt help to relax your muscles, it can also help to relax your mind.
+Not only will the magnesium in the Epsom salt help to relax your muscles, but it can also help to relax your mind.